jhumelsine/jhumelsine.github.io/_posts/2024-06-07-unit-test-convert.md

 Feathers defines legacy code as code without unit tests.
 He describes the typical process of updating legacy code as __edit and pray__.
 I could relate to that.

 Feathers devotes the first five chapters of his book to the value of unit tests, which can basically be summarized as moving legacy code modifications from an __edit and pray__ process to a __cover and modify__ process.
 Unit tests provide a _safety net_ so that changes can be made confidently.
-I think unit tests do much more than that, but I was just starting to come to a new appreciation for unit testing.
+I think unit tests do much more than that, but I was just starting to gain a new appreciation for unit testing.

 Legacy code is obdurate to having unit tests added to it.
 We often must modify legacy code before it can accommodate unit tests.
 We can’t confidently update legacy code without unit tests, and we can’t add unit tests without updating the legacy code.
 We have a _Catch-22_ situation.